American barn owl: Status and conservation

 Barn owls are relatively common throughout most of their range and not considered globally threatened.
 However, locally severe declines from organochlorine (e.g., DDT) poisoning in the mid-20th century and rodenticides in the late 20th century have affected some populations, particularly in North America.
 Intensification of agricultural practices often means that the rough grassland that provides the best foraging habitat is lost.
-While barn owls are prolific breeders and able to recover from short-term population decreases, they are not as common in some areas as they used to be.
-In the US, barn owls are listed as endangered species in seven Midwestern states.
+While barn owls are prolific breeders and able to recover from short-term population decreases, many areas in the United States have experienced population decline, with the Midwest experiencing the most dramatic decrease in barn owl populations.

+Multiple factors are thought to contribute to the decline of barn owl populations, though habitat loss may be the most damaging.
+Grassland habitats suitable for the species have been severely reduced in some areas largely due to agricultural development.
+Collisions with vehicles, rodenticide use, and predation by great horned owls can all present as obstacles to population recovery.

-In some areas, it may be an insufficiency of suitable nesting sites that is the factor limiting barn owl numbers.
+An insufficiency of suitable nesting sites may be another factor limiting barn owl numbers.
 The provision of nest boxes under the eaves of buildings and in other locations can be very successful in increasing the local population.
+Nest boxes may also assist in pest control as the barn owl's predation of small mammals can reduce the need for rodenticide use.

 Common names such as "demon owl", "death owl", or "ghost owl" show that traditionally, rural populations in many places considered barn owls to be birds of evil omen.